Critical Policy Inquiry

 9781789900804 Edward Elgar Publishing

-Frank Fischer, Distinguished Professor Emeritus of Politics and Global Affairs, Rutgers University, US and Research Associate, Humboldt University, Abrecht Daniel Thaer-Institute, Berlin, Germany
+Frank Fischer, Distinguished Professor Emeritus of Politics and Global Affairs, Rutgers University, US and associated with Humboldt University, Abrecht Daniel Thaer-Institute, Berlin, Germany

 Presenting a critical approach to the study of public policy and policy analysis, this book presents a postpositivist foundation that challenges empiricist and technocratic approaches to policy studies.
 Frank Fischer advances deliberative policy argumentation and the logic of practical reason, exploring how this approach can be used as a framework for interpreting the interaction of normative and empirical arguments in policy politics.